iamshivprasad/fullstack-nanodegree-vm/vagrant/catalog/Readme.md

 ## Getting Started

-The following softwares and dependencies are required to be present in the target machine to run this tool.
+The following softwares and dependencies are required to be present in the target machine to run this app.
 - Python 3.7
 - httplib2
 - requests